gavinlc/fika-frontend-exercise/readme.md

 The API will provide part of the image url via the `poster_path` field of each film.
 It must be combined with the base image path `https://image.tmdb.org/t/p/w500/`

 **Have fun!**

+### Notes

+I've moved the API key into a `.env` file, and included a `.env.sample`.
+The key is shown above, but in case it was secret, it shouldn't be in the repo.

+Things to do:
+- Handle films with no movie poster with placeholder
+- Eject from CreateReactApp and tidy up, or lift and shift to be without CRA.
+- Run eslint / prettier on commit with commit hooks